airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.27_github.md

 The Memory Layout of a Linux Program
 ------------------------------------

-When you program is loaded into memory, each `.section.section` is loaded into its own region of memory.
+When you program is loaded into memory, each `.section` is loaded into its own region of memory.
 All of the code and data declared in each section is brought together, even if they were separated in your source code.

-The actual instructions (the `.text.text` section) are loaded at the address 0x08048000 (numbers starting with `0x` are in hexadecimal, which will be discussed in [Counting Like a Computer](#counting-like-a-computer)).[44]
-The `.data.data` section is loaded immediately after that, followed by the `.bss.bss` section.
+The actual instructions (the `.text` section) are loaded at the address 0x08048000 (numbers starting with `0x` are in hexadecimal, which will be discussed in [Chapter 10.
+Counting Like a Computer](#chapter-10-counting-like-a-computer)).[44]
+The `.data` section is loaded immediately after that, followed by the `.bss` section.

 The last byte that can be addressed on Linux is location 0xbfffffff.
 Linux starts the stack here and grows it downward toward the other